Futrell/website/content/authors/paula/_index.md

 ---
 # Display name
-name: Elizabeth Salesky
+name: Paula Czarnowska

 # Username (this should match the folder name)
 authors:
-- shijie
+- paula

 # Is this the primary user of the site?
 superuser: false